bertolo1988/flight-scrappper/README.md

 Add a config.js file to the project folder with the following format and fields.

 	var config = {
 	    DATABASE: 'localhost:27017/flight-scrapper',
 	    COLLECTION: 'flight-data',
 	    DATE_FORMAT: 'DD-MM-YYYY',
 	    TIMEOUT: 30000,
 	    VERBOSE: true,
 	    BROWSER: 'chrome'
 	};
 	module.exports = config;

-This fields are not going to change very often so i decided to separate them from the tool argument options.

 ## Options

 The following options can be defined as an argument of the `FlightScrapper.run()` method.
-This can be done by passing an array in the following format: `['option1=abc','options2=abc',...]` If an option is not defined, a default value will be used instead.
+This can be done by passing an array in the following format: `['option1=abc','options2=abc',...]`.

+If an option is not defined, a default value will be used instead.
 These are the default values:

 	var options = {
-		periods: 1,
+		periods: 1, 	//specifies the number of queries that will be made
-		interval: 48,
+		interval: 48, 	//number of hours between the queries
-		from: 'LIS',
-		to: 'PAR',
+		from: 'LIS',	//departure aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB
+		to: 'PAR',	//destination aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB
-		targetDate: new Moment(new Date().toISOString())
+		targetDate: new Moment(new Date().toISOString()) //targetDate + interval specify the date of the first query };
-	};

-The following options are available:

-	periods      specifies the number of queries that will be made interval     number of hours between the queries from         departure aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB to           destination aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB targetDate   targetDate + interval specify the date of the first query

 During the start, a new parameter will be generated and added to the options object it will be date.
-This array will contain dates in string form using the Config.DATE_FORMAT format.
+This array will contain dates in string form using the `Config.DATE_FORMAT` format.

  This dates are calculated from the `targetDate+options.interval in hours x options.periods` times.
-Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['7/01/2000','09/01/2000'];
+Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['7/01/2000','09/01/2000'].

 ## Running